srobo/team-emails/SR2026/2026-02-28-competition-details.md

 ## Highlights

+- Let us know what your team are working on, how you're getting on, and whether there's anything we can do to help
 - The Competition is a two day event, from Saturday morning until the finals on Sunday afternoon
 - If you expect to arrive after **9:45am** on Saturday, please let us know
 - We will be taking **photos and video** throughout the event, if you would prefer not to appear in these please make this known to reception when you arrive